LacClirSymposium2020/LacClirSymposium2020.github.io/symposium.md

 language: en
 ---

-After the conversion of the face-to-face symposium to digital format due to the restrictions caused by COVID-19 and to best accommodate different time uses, the symposium program was recorded and you can watch it again:
+After the conversion of the face-to-face symposium to digital format due to the restrictions caused by COVID-19 and to accommodate for those who couldn't attend or for future reference, the symposium program was recorded and is available on Facebook:

 **Thursday, April 16**